huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_instance.md

 * `security_group_id` - (Required, String) Specifies the security group ID of the DDS instance.

-* `password` - (Required, String) Specifies the Administrator password of the database instance.
+* `password` - (Optional, String) Specifies the Administrator password of the database instance.

 * `disk_encryption_id` - (Optional, String, ForceNew) Specifies the disk encryption ID of the instance.
 Changing this creates a new instance.